-Introduction and scaling-up of emergency contraception: Lessons learned from three regions
+Introduction and scaling-up of emergency contraception: Lessons learned from three regions (PDF)

 Fernandez-Cerdeno,Araceli; Vernon,Ricardo; Hossain,Sharif Mohammed Ismail; Keesbury,Jill; Khan,M.E.

 Population Review 48(1): 119-134